utkarsh2811/docs-dev/source/includes/_collections.md

 # Collections

-Collections describe schemas for events or data of a certain type, while collection data items represent cpecific pieces of data in that collection.
+Collections describe schemas for events or data of a certain type, while collection data items represent specific pieces of data in that collection.

-To put that in relational terms, collections are tables that describe columns (types,constraints, etc.), and collection data items are rows of values for those columns.
+To put that in relational terms, collections are tables that describe columns (types, constraints, etc.), and collection data items are rows of values for those columns.

 For example, collections can be created for: